mac

 Feeding recommendation MAC's Vetcare renal

-Not suitable for: Pregnant and nursing dogs, as well as puppies
+Not suitable for: pregnant and lactating bitches and puppies

 It is recommended to seek the advice of a veterinarian before starting or extending the feeding period.
 All given information are guidelines.

-• Toxic substances: Some toxic substances such as antifreeze, pesticides or certain medications can affect kidney function.
+• Toxic substances: Some toxic substances, such as antifreeze, pesticides, or certain medications, can impair kidney function.

-• Infections: Infections of the kidneys or urinary tract can lead to acute kidney insufficiency.
+• Infections: Infections of the kidneys or urinary tract can lead to acute renal failure.

-• Dehydration: Insufficient fluid intake can reduce blood flow to the kidneys and impair their function.
+• Dehydration: Insufficient fluid intake can lead to poor blood flow to the kidneys and impair their function.

-• Obstruction: Blockages in the urinary tract caused by stones, tumors, or other obstacles can hinder normal urine flow and cause kidney damage.
+• Obstruction: A blockage of the urinary tract by stones, tumors, or other obstructions can impede the normal flow of urine and cause kidney damage.

 • Vomiting